 Essential oils (lavender, tea-tree and peppermint are great disinfecting ones)

 Hugo loves cooking and giving time and care to the food he prepares.
 Respect is important to him, and his motto is to be more considerate of the environment, more considerate of our own health and wellbeing.

 home-made curry powder

-…cooked in coconut oil, adding water and let simmer
+Cook in coconut oil, add water and let simmer.